-Code Description 1 Route being inventoried is On the bridge.
+Code Description 0 Highways not carried On or Under structure.
+1 Route being inventoried is On the bridge.
 2 Route being inventoried is Under the bridge.
 This would be the code for a single route under the bridge, for tunnels, pedestrian, and railroad undercrossings or even a building.
 A-Z Multiple routes go Under the bridge.
 The code A will be used for the most important of the multiple routes on separate roadways under the bridge.
 Z will be for the 26th route under the bridge.
 The level of importance is determined by STRAHNET designation and the highway class.

-If the code entered here is 2 or A-Z, only the following fields need to be entered:
+If the code entered here is 0, 2 or A-Z, only the following fields need to be entered: